MustafaYesilyurt/fabflix_full_stack/README.md

 - According to the DTD, the term "s a" is used when the actor's name is not known.
 I also found instances where the name said "no_actor".
 These are all removed.

 - I also found one entry in the cast list reading "midget actor".
-I don't think we'd want something that offensive in our application.
+I don't think we'd want derogatory terms in our application.

 Report: